-APPENDIX A: Indicators of abuse and neglect
+APPENDIX A: Indicators of abuse, neglect and exploitation

 Staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.